-• UELoaderServerPort: The communication port used by Viz Arc to talk to this service.
-Default is 5644.

-· UELoeaderCommandLine: The default command line suffix added on each Unreal Engine start up.
-Default is -game -RCWebControlEnable -RCWebInterfaceEnable -windowed resx=1920 resy=1080.

-A Note: The default resx and resy are configured to be HD format.
+- UELoaderServerPort: The communication port used by Viz Arc to talk to this service.
+Default is 5644 - UELoeaderCommandLine: The default command line suffix added on each Unreal Engine start up.
+Default is -game -RCWebControlEnable -RCWebInterfaceEnable -noverifygc -novsync -nosound -log -windowed resx=1920 resy=1080. - Note: The default resx and resy are configured to be HD format.
 Change this accordingly if your output format is different.
+Add the log flag to launch the engine in offscreen mode with the output console only.

-· UEPluginPort: The communication port to be used by Viz Arc to talk to the Viz Arc Unreal Engine Plugin.
-Default is 5647.

-A Note: The UEPluginPort is not used directly by Unreal Loader.
+Render off-screen: When used together with the Viz Engine integration, it is recommended to add the RenderOffScreen switch to the command line, so the rendering takes place off screen. - UEPluginPort: The communication port to be used by Viz Arc to talk to the Viz Arc Unreal Engine Plugin.
+Default is 5647. - $oldsymbol{\Lambda}$ Note: The UEPluginPort is not used directly by Unreal Loader.

-· UELogonProcess: The process name that is used to determine the currently logged user.
-Change this explorer.exe in case the unreal editor does not show up on the desktop on project loading.

-Troubleshooting 3.7.5
+3.7.6 Troubleshooting